Mardi Gras in New Orleans: Days leading up to Mardi Gras Day

 A 2020 study estimated that Mardi Gras brings 1.4 million visitors to New Orleans.

 Wednesday night begins with Druids, and is followed by Alla.

 Thursday night starts off with The Knights of Babylon, and then another all-women's parade featuring the Krewe of Muses.
 The parade is relatively new, but its membership has tripled since its start in 2001.
 It is popular for its throws (highly sought-after decorated shoes and other trinkets) and themes poking fun at politicians and celebrities.

-Friday night is the occasion of the large Krewe of Hermes and satirical Krewe D'État parades, ending with one of the fastest-growing krewes, the Krewe of Morpheus.
+Friday night is the occasion of the large Mystic Krewe of Hermes and satirical Krewe D'État parades, ending with one of the fastest-growing krewes, the Krewe of Morpheus.
 There are several smaller neighborhood parades like the Krewe of Barkus and the Krewe of OAK.

 Several daytime parades roll on Saturday (including Krewe of Tucks and Krewe of Iris) and on Sunday (Thoth, Okeanos, and Krewe of Mid-City).

-The first of the "super krewes", Endymion, parades on Saturday night, with the celebrity-led Bacchus parade on Sunday night.
+The first of the "super krewes", Endymion, parades on Saturday night, with the celebrity-led Bacchus parade on Sunday night and Harry Connick Jr.'s Krewe of Orpheus on Monday night.